FedericoPozzoli/bahamas/paper/paper.md

 The reconstruction of the Galactic foreground is particularly challenging also due to its non-stationarity.
 Specifically, the Galactic foreground behaves as a cyclostationary process—a stochastic process with time-dependent periodic properties.
 This arises from the coupling between the highly anisotropic distribution of unresolved WDs in the Galaxy and the annually varying antenna pattern of LISA.
 The overlap of unresolved signals from a well-defined sky region results in a modulated stochastic signal in the time domain.

-Similarly to other works [@Rosati:2024], we adopt a time-frequency approach by analyzing chunked data segments.
+Similar to other works [@Rosati:2024], we use the Short-Time Fourier Transform likelihood to analyze data in chunked segments.
 While the chunking procedure mitigates non-stationarity, it does not account for variations in spectral amplitude within chunks caused by modulation. [@Digman:2022] addresses this by introducing a phenomenological template that models the amplitude modulation as a superposition of sinusoidal forms.
 Instead, `bahamas` incorporates the modulation model proposed in [@Buscicchio:2024].
 The main idea behind this approach is to model the modulation as arising from a Gaussian distribution in the sky.
 The key advantage of this method is providing a modulation model that is both analytical and computationally efficient to evaluate, enabling simultaneous inference of not only the spectral parameters but also the sky distribution properties from the modulation.

 # Software Description